hteumeuleu/caniemail/_features/css-selector-child.md

 ---
 title: "Child combinator"
-description: "The descendant combinator is represented by a space (` `) between two selectors and matches the second selector if it has ancestor matching the first selector."
+description: "The child combinator is represented by a superior sign (`>`) between two selectors and matches the second selector if it is a direct child of the first selector."
 category: css
 last_test_date: "2019-10-13"
 test_url: "/tests/css-selectors.html"